 Half-Circle Mirror With Hanging Fringe Wall

-If you have a basic half moon mirror, you can turn it into this creative-looking mirror then hang some yarn off it using glue.
+If you have a basic half-moon mirror, you can turn it into this creative-looking mirror and then hang some yarn off it using glue.

 And for those who only have round mirrors, don’t worry!
 You can use a glass cutter tool to shape your mirror as you like and smooth its edges using sandpaper.
 And you can also paint your yarn with a different color if you’d like.

 For instructions, read this half-circle mirror with hanging fringe wall by The Vintage Rug Shop.

 If you have a summer home or resort or simply want to give your house a summery vibe, then here’s a creative idea that won’t take much time, money, or effort.

 It looks natural, almost like it came out of a cozy beachside hut.
 And the texture is just something else!

 Follow this tutorial by the Wood Grain Cottage to create your driftwood mirror.